SiangbaMM/spacex_data_pipeline/README.md

 3. CI/CD

-- Learn and use GitHub Action and Schemachange for Snowflake
+- Learn and use GitHub Action and Schemachange for Snowflake deployment

 4. Deployment
 - Local